Posted on 4. May 2023 by Jan Bunk

 After uploading the file you should see something like this screenshot.

-Enter a description for the app release, for example "Initial release of the app.".
+Enter a description for the app release, for example "Small bug fixes and design improvements.".

 Click "Save" at the bottom.

-A guide on how to create a release for your app update and submit it for review using the Google Play Console.
+A guide on how to create a release and submit it for review using the Google Play Console.

 If your app allows users to create an account, you must offer them a way to delete their account and all associated data.
 Here are some ways you can handle that.